BMI Royalty Policy Manual

 BMI receives compulsory license fees for performances of music on public broadcasting television stations and distributes the fees derived from this source to those songwriters, composers and publishers whose music is broadcast on public TV stations.
 Rates vary from quarter to quarter depending on the amount of the license fee collected and the base value of BMI performances tabulated during a quarter.
 The value of a performance on a PBS station could be higher or lower than the Local Television Daypart A rates, depending on the factors noted above.
 The methodology and relative weightings of the Local Television rates are used to begin the calculation.

-BMI licenses certain Internet sites and is seeking to license many more.
+BMI licenses certain digital music services and is seeking to license many more.
 In addition, BMI has licenses with most major mobile entertainment providers.
-As these mediums for licensing and distribution continue to evolve, policies are being established as to how performances are to be tabulated and royalties are to be distributed.
-To the extent that music usage information has been submitted to us, we have distributed and will continue to distribute royalties for performances of your music over the Internet on sites licensed by BMI and for performances of your music made available by licensed mobile entertainment providers.
-However, due to the nature of these services and the systems that we or they may employ to track the use of your music, the number of performances listed on your royalty statement may not reflect the actual number of performances.
-For further developments in this area, please contact your local Writer/Publisher Relations office.
+As these mediums for licensing and distribution continue to evolve, policies are being established as to how streams are to be tabulated and royalties are to be distributed.
+To the extent that music usage information has been submitted to us, we will distribute royalties for streams of your music over digital music services licensed by BMI.

 Commercial Music Services